 My work is etherial and fragile.
 It is a suggestion and a hint of something past.
 It is the manifestation of a personal conversation that I have with plants.
 I use the finest plaster and wash the front with natural mineral pigments from some of the last remaining quarries around the world.
 The earth pigments are a conscience decision to incorporate a natural element into my work.
 I am a self taught artist on a never ending journey to express something that is true and of beauty.
 It is a labor of love and one that I hope speaks to your heart as well.

-If you would like to see a video of my process you can visit: https://vimeo.com/ 267429125.
+Right below, you can see a video of my process or you can see it at Vimeo by clicking this link https://vimeo.com/267429125.
 Or if you would like to view a portfolio of my work you can visit: www.diannecutlercom.